cocotb/cocotb/.github/ISSUE_TEMPLATE/information-wanted.md

 ---
 name: Information wanted
-about: Remind reporters to provide information about their environment in a Markdown comment
+about: Remind reporters to provide information about their environment
 title: ''
 labels: ''
 assignees: ''